Mengo Crisis: The "Obote Revolution"

-On 24 February 1966, Obote announced the suspension of Mutesa from his duties as the President, citing his reaction to the lost counties referendum, his ordering of troop movements without ministerial consultation, and his seeking of foreign military support (Mutesa later admitted to "sounding out" an ambassador for assistance).
-Mutesa protested Obote's actions, ordering Obote to leave Buganda lands and appealing to United Nations Secretary-General U Thant to intervene.
+On 24 February 1966, Obote announced the suspension of Mutesa from his duties as president, citing his reaction to the lost counties referendum, his ordering of troop movements without ministerial consultation, and his seeking of foreign military support.
+Mutesa later admitted to having "sounded out" the British high commissioner and several African ambassadors for military assistance.
+Mutesa also appealed to United Nations Secretary-General U Thant to intervene.
+On 4 March, Obote declared he would assume the powers of the presidency.
+On 15 April, he proposed a new national constitution.

+The Lukiiko passed a resolution on 20 May demanding that Uganda's national government leave Buganda within the next ten days owing to its lack of compliance with the original constitution.
+Mutesa later wrote of the resolution, "We did not for a moment expect them to leave.
+The purpose was to bring a case against them for remaining, for we felt that if we could get the matter into court we were certain to win our case.
+Obote chose to see it as an ultimatum."
+Obote's government viewed the resolution as an act of rebellion.
+When an army unit was dispatched to the Lubiri Palace to investigate an alleged weapons stockpile, Mutesa shot at the soldiers.
 On 22 May, Obote convened a meeting at the presidential lodge in Kampala which included the Minister of Defence, the Minister of Interior, and the Inspector General of Police.
 After discussion of the crisis, Obote declared that situation necessitated military involvement.
 Following the meeting, Obote telephoned Amin and requested that he report to the lodge.
-Once Amin arrived, Obote instructed him to launch an attack on Mutesa's palace the following morning.
+Once Amin arrived, Obote instructed him to launch an attack on Mutesa's palace the following day.

 Battle of Mengo Hill

-The Kabaka called for his subjects to defend him, and many responded by acts of sabotage throughout Buganda, while thousands of monarchists attempted to set up blockades to hinder Amin's troops and engaged in running street skirmishes.
-However, the Kabaka's bodyguards were lightly armed with hunting rifles, especially as compared to the army units and, two days after the palace was surrounded, the palace was overrun and set alight.
-Kabaka Mutesa II himself escaped the compound during a cloudburst in the middle of the battle.